anaxed/anaxed/README.md

 - 👀 I’m interested in pyhton htlm c/c++
 - 🌱 I’m currently learning html pyhton
 - 💞️ I’m looking to collaborate on html
-- 📫 How to reach me discord nick kapanxed
+- 📫 How to reach me discord nick kapanaxed

 <!---
 anaxed/anaxed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.